 ONE DAY AT A TIME-Always remember, that this time will get easier and better as you learn to cope and readjust your life.
 Change is not always a bad thing, and in time, you will see that change may even be the best thing for you, even if you don’t see it right away.
 It’s is perfectly fine to rely on your friends, family, and other healthy support systems if you are feeling alone or depressed.
 It is also okay to let your support people to let them know you need from them and are grateful they are in your life.

 Lastly, do not posture in your mind what the “picture perfect” holidays are.
 Do what you can to make you happy and you will find that when you drop your expectations, you will feel happier and less stressed.

 The Kendrick Law Group is here to answer all of your family law related questions.
-Contact attorney Samantha Sauer at 407-641-5847 to schedule your complementary consultation.
+Contact us today to schedule a consultation.